sudowing/cms-utilization-db/README.md

 ### The purpose of the project is to provide a containerized database service loaded with CMS data in order to increase the utility of the dataset and reduce the technical overhead associated with consuming it.

-Stakeholders pursuing healthcare price transparency can use this database to learn about costs & volumes of HCPCS services, provider performance (as reported in source and derived analytic data), and understand finer details related to healthcare costs like.
+Stakeholders pursuing healthcare price transparency can use this database to learn about costs & volumes of HCPCS services, provider performance (as reported in source data and additional derived analytic data), and understand finer details related to healthcare costs.

 Examples of detailed healthcare costs:
 - variance between charges & payments